Cysharp/GrpcWebSocketBridge/README.md

 ### Client (Unity)
 Install the Unity package for GrpcWebSocketBridge, available from the GitHub Release page.

-For gRPC-related and dependent libraries, extract and add assemblies for netstandard2.0 or net461 from the following NuGet packages
+For gRPC-related and dependent libraries, extract and add assemblies for netstandard2.1 from the following NuGet packages

 - Grpc.Core.Api
 - Grpc.Net.Client (Unity WebGL requires installation of a Cysharp custom-built version)